 GDP Growth Rate in Indonesia averaged 1.26 percent from 2005 until 2022, reaching an all time high of 5.05 percent in the third quarter of 2020 and a record low of -4.19 percent in the second quarter of 2020.
 This page provides - Indonesia GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Indonesia GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-GDP Growth Rate in Indonesia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Indonesia to stand at 1.50 in 12 months time.
-In the long-term, the Indonesia GDP Growth Rate is projected to trend around 1.50 percent in 2022, according to our econometric models.
+GDP Growth Rate in Indonesia is expected to be 2.54 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Indonesia GDP Growth Rate is projected to trend around -1.30 percent in 2023 and 1.00 percent in 2024, according to our econometric models.